viamrobotics/docs/docs/fleet/provision.md

 - Automatically connects to a pre-configured WiFi network, or creates its own wireless hotspot if no pre-configured WiFi network is detected.
 - Installs `viam-server` as a static binary, removing the need to perform any library linking or dependency installation during first-time setup.
   You can also use a custom build of `viam-server`, if needed.
-- Provides automatic updates for `viam-server`, the agent itself, and any configured subsystems (such as the Agent Provisioning subsystem).
+- Provides automatic updates for `viam-server`, the agent itself, and any configured functionalities it controls, such as Agent Provisioning.
 - Allows control of deployed software versions through the Viam app.

 Consider a company that sells machines that monitor weather conditions on a maritime craft and provide navigation advice based on those readings.